In this blog, you will learn about how to write a design brief? and what is design in project management?

 I will deeply explain how to write a design brief and 12 points of the design.

 So in this blog, you will get the knowledge about how to write a design brief.

 WHAT’S IN IT

 Design is an important part of any Product Development.
 But, it is not just about the way your product looks and feels.

-The Design of your product is also about making sure it is safe and ‘fit for purpose’ and it has a vital part to play in the manufacturing of your product.
+The Design of your product is also about making sure it is safe and ‘fit for purpose’.

 Design is quite a Complex Process Because you may undertake the design process in-house.
 You’ll probably call on the services of a designer.